Essay97/kastle-docs/docs/index.md

-ALPHA VERSION

 # Overview

-Kastle is a text adventure engine.
-You can use it to run games in your terminal where you'll impersonate a hero and will instruct them about what to do by writing text commands.
+**Kastle** is a text adventure engine.
+You can use it to play games in your terminal, where you take on the role of a hero and control their actions by typing text commands.

 You can also use Kastle as a platform to develop your own text adventures.

 ## Features

-- **Portable**: Kastle runs on the JVM.
-Every computer with Java installed can run Kastle;
+- **Portable**: Kastle runs on the Java Virtual Machine (JVM), so it works on any computer with Java installed.
 - **Simple**: Kastle games are simple jar files.
-The `kastle install` command will take care of managing the games;
+The `kastle install` command manages game installation for you.
-- **Narrative based**: in Kastle there's no fight system.
-This leads to strongly narrative oriented games with fun stories and mechanics;
+- **Narrative based**: Kastle focuses on storytelling—there’s no combat system.
+This leads to highly narrative-driven games with engaging stories and creative mechanics.
-- **Endless possibilities**: Kastle is not focused on a specific lore or game style.
-Every story that involves a player navigating and environment and interacting with it can be told with Kastle!
-Save the princess, fix the starship, explore a western village or whatever you want
+- **Endless possibilities**: Kastle is not tied to any specific lore or genre.
+Any story involving a player navigating and interacting with an environment can be told with Kastle.
+Rescue the princess, repair a spaceship, explore a western town—your imagination is the only limit.
-- **Customizable**: making a Kastle game is easy with the powerful Kotlin DSL.
-Install the tools and get started in minutes!
+- **Customizable**: creating a Kastle game is easy thanks to its powerful Kotlin-based DSL.
+Just install the tools and get started in minutes!